Jeeivan/events-organiser-frontend/README.md

 Show all events - Each of these are clickable

-Show all users of the group
+Show all users in the group

-Display unique code
+Display unique code for the group

 Create Event button